codyhoag/liferay-docs/devGuide/en/chapters/08-opensocial.markdown

 If you specify a feature in an `<Optional/>` tag, the gadget renders despite feature availability.

-ModulePrefs can also be used to configure important features such as PubSub and OAuth.
-The PubSub feature allows for communication between gadgets on the same
+ModulePrefs can also be used to configure OAuth.
-page: they can publish and subscribe on message channels.
-Liferay also enables gadgets to communicate with portlets using the same mechanism.
 The OAuth feature provides secure connections between your portal and third-party sites.
-These are just a couple of useful features that can be defined in the ModulePrefs.
-You'll learn more about them later in this chapter.
+You'll learn more about OAuth later in this chapter.

 Overall, this `<ModulePrefs>` element allows you to register your gadget on a gadget directory and establish settings and tools to use in your gadget's